 node -v npm -v

 This requires access permissions to the path of the node configuration "prefix" attribute.
-See my entry in How to fix the Error: EACCES: permission denied, unlink '/usr/local/bin/jhipster' when installing generator-jhipster library node with npm to clarify concepts.
+To clarify concepts see my entry in:

 npm install npm@latest -g

 Then we clear the npm caches with:

 sudo npm cache clean -f